 You can relate your marketing to a local or national cause

-- For example, offering to donate part of any money spent with you to support a local good cause.
+- For example, offering to donate part of your profits to a local charity.

 6. Employees and customer service

 - Staff who have regular contact with customers should receive training on customer care.
 They are at the front line of your business and need to give an efficient, professional image at all times.

 - Sales people should be trained to listen carefully to the customer and address their specific needs.